5g-media/mape/README.md

 ```

 ## Authors
-- Athanasoulis Takis <pathanasoulis@ep.singularlogic.eu>
+- Singular Logic <pathanasoulis@ep.singularlogic.eu>
+- UCL

 ## Contributors
  - Contact with Authors

 ## Acknowledgements
-This project has received funding from the European Union’s Horizon 2020 research and innovation
-programme under grant agreement *No 761699*.
-The dissemination of results herein reflects only
-the author’s view and the European Commission is not responsible for any use that may be made
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement *No 761699*.
+The dissemination of results herein reflects only the author’s view and the European Commission is not responsible for any use that may be made
 of the information it contains.

 ## License